 - Enter the 6-digit code you received on your phone number.
 How you receive code depends on the method you’ve selected previously.
-You can either receive the code in text, incall or authenticator app.
+You can either obtain the code in text, incall or authenticator app.

 - Trust this computer.

 By ticking ‘Don’t ask again on this computer’, you won’t be asked to enter a verification code again when you sign in Gmail account using this computer or device.
-But you need to enter verification code if you sign in Gmail from another computer.
+But you need to enter the verification code if you sign in Gmail from another computer.